 While we are not privy to all the facts, the outcome may well turn on Sony's ability to demonstrate that it is not dominant in the relevant market.
-If the market is defined as digital cameras and digital videocameras ("DC/DV") in China, and if Sony has less than 50% of that market, under EU and U.S. Sony would not be found to have a dominant position and that would be the end of the matter.
-Article 14 of the Draft AML similarly contains a presumption of dominance where a firm has a share of 50% or more.
-However, Article 14 also permits a presumption of dominance based on overall market structure where the defendant firm has a share of more than 10%.
-Specifically, a presumption of dominance applies where two firms account for twothirds of the market or three firms account for threefourths of the market.
-This represents a significant departure from the U.S. approach.23 While EU law includes a concept of collective dominance, including the concept of abuse of dominance by a collectively dominant firm acting individually, it has been rarely applied.24 The practical implications of the draft AML's presumption of dominance based upon market structure, rather than the share of the defendant, remain to be seen.
+If the market is defined as digital cameras and digital videocameras ("DC/DV") in China, and if Sony has less than 50% of that market, under EU and US Sony would not be found to have a dominant position and that would be the end of the matter.
+Article 19 of the new AML similarly contains a presumption of dominance where a firm has a share of 50% or more.
+However, Article 19 also permits a presumption of dominance based on overall market structure where the defendant firm has a share of more than 10%.
+Specifically, a presumption of dominance applies where two firms account for two-thirds of the market or three firms account for three-fourths of the market.
+This represents a significant departure from the US approach.22 While EU law includes a concept of collective dominance, including the concept of abuse of dominance by a collectively dominant firm acting individually, it has been rarely applied.23 The practical implications of the new AML's presumption of dominance based upon market structure, rather than the share of the defendant, remain to be seen.